 The IoT, AI technology and smart factories bring benefits in terms of cost reduction and improved efficiency, but there’s lots of potential for these technologies to improve workplace safety as well.
 Data insight is key for understanding environmental risks of workplaces and for enabling better risk management decision-making.

 The ability to monitor occupational fatigue or hazardous environments more efficiently can offer huge value to both workers and employees.
 As these opportunities grow, so does the potential for minimising, or even preventing, workplace incidents and injury.

-TilliT isn’t just for quality management.
+Our software isn’t just for quality management.
 It has the ability to drive improvements in workplace safety too.
-Using the TilliT app, organisations can improve compliance, notify staff via mobile device when safety checks need to be completed and keep a digital record of each check completed.
+Using our app, organisations can improve compliance, notify staff via mobile device when safety checks need to be completed and keep a digital record of each check completed.